TheCheese-BloodPrince/cheeseOS/README.md

 # Note
 cheeseOS is not a finished project yet.
 Although it has many bugs and problems with it right now, experienced Linux users are recommended to give it a try, although maybe in a virtual machine.
 I would not recommend a beginner to use it **at the moment**, and in the future it will become **much** more beginner friendly, seeing as it's aimed for people who want to use Arch without all the hard stuff.
 Enjoy! :)

+Hopefully that explained why the instructions may be unclear for beginners, once cheeseOS does become a fully working distrobution, I will make more beginner friendly instructions and a website.